ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   This numeric property specifies how long to wait before aborting a Connection attempt.
 It is given in seconds.

-* Set timeout to suggest to the peer:
+* Set timeout to suggest to the RemoteEndpoint:
-  This numeric property specifies the timeout to propose to the peer.
+  This numeric property specifies the timeout to propose to the RemoteEndpoint.
 It is given in seconds.

 * Set retransmissions before "Excessive Retransmissions":